taotriad/BabySomnia/Kpop_terminology_primer.md

   titled lead rappers analogous to lead vocalists.
 * **Rapper (Main)**: Reflecting the position of the main vocalist the main rapper does most of the rapping; many groups have only one rapper, some does not have any rapper at all.
-Rappers often participe in writing their own lyrics.
+Rappers often participate in writing their own lyrics.
 Rappers often have different choreography than the other members during their raps; sometimes the rest of the members will stand aside completely during the rap.